OscarHuesos/DFT_Geant4_GeantV/README.md

 source "path to ROOT dir/install/bin/thisroot.sh" ./dftprotein(4/V)
 ```
-The Benckmarking works either scalar or vector mode.
+The Benckmarking works either for both scalar and vector mode.
 GUI using .mac files are available.